Lukas-Michalek/redux-store/README.md

 # **Redux Store**

 Program that mimics Codecademy’s own online store.
 The application display products from the Codecademy store and allow the user to add them to their cart.
 In the cart, the user can adjust the quantity of each item and the running total will be displayed at the bottom.
+The user can aso use search function, that filters out items based on the input provided in search box.
 Lastly, the user can choose the currency for the entire application.